Issuing Commands#

 The response body (the JSON value true) indicates that the request was executed successfully.
 For many RPCs this will be a JSON object with more details about the execution result.

 In some situations CCF requires signed requests, for example for member votes.
-Two signing schemes are supported as of 3.x.
+Only one signing scheme is supported as of 4.x:

-Since 3.0, CCF also accepts signed requests in COSE Sign1 format.
+CCF accepts signed requests in COSE Sign1 format.

 CCF identifies the signing identity for a request via the SHA-256 digest of its certificate, represented as a hex string.
 That value must be set in the kid protected header.
 Additional protected headers may be necessary, for example governance endpoints require setting ccf.gov.msg.type, ccf.gov.msg.created_at, and optionally ccf.gov.msg.proposal_id on the message types where it applies.